MarioHsiao/Dow-Jones-Infrastructure/docs/DocumentationWebsite/Content/Components/NewsRadar/Events.md

    Event				|  Description
 ------------------------|----------------------------------------------------------------------------------------------
-viewRendered	| Raised when the component has finished rendering it's view to the page. radarItemClicked.dj.NewsRadar | Raised when a vertical column header is clicked.
+dataTransformed.dj.NewsRadar  | Raised when the component has finished transforming the data result to radar format. radarItemClicked.dj.NewsRadar | Raised when a vertical column header is clicked.